mlqp-journal-club/mlqp-journal-club.github.io/index.md

 ## Schedule WiSe 2023/24

-We meet on Fridays at 4pm via zoom.
-Connection details are distributed via the mailing list.
+We meet on Fridays at 4pm (CEST; CET from November on) via zoom.
+Connection details are distributed via the [mailing list](https://www-mailman.uni-regensburg.de/mailman/listinfo/mlqp-journal-club).

 ### Neural quantum states